SOK BMW M3 (JTCC 1993)

 The first was easy enough to fix, albeit time-consuming.
 I deepened the panel lines with the back of a #11 X-Acto, cleaned up any flash, and gave it a light sanding to sharpen the corners where I cut the panel lines.
 The toughest of these was the trunk lid, which like AMT's Corvette or Revell's Ford had no seam at all.

 Most of the other modifications were, like the interior, just a matter of choosing which pieces to keep and which pieces to ignore regardless of what the instructions said.
-I used the stock sideview mirrors and exaust, plus the larger rear wing as they were all pretty close to what was shown in the comic.
+I used the stock sideview mirrors and exhaust, plus the larger rear wing as they were all pretty close to what was shown in the comic.
 The wheels are Fujimi's 18" Zeits with the included tires and brakes.
-This was the first time I tried using Fujimi aftermarket wheels on a Fujimi kit by following their reccommended instructions and...it worked.
-The new parts connected exactly as described with no hassle whatsoever.
+This was the first time I tried using Fujimi aftermarket wheels on a Fujimi kit by following their recommended instructions and it worked exactly as described with no hassle whatsoever.

 Paint is Tamiya TS-88 Titanium Silver with satin black trim.
 The side graphics are straight from the comic, recreated in Illustrator but otherwise sized and shaped as they were first drawn.
 The hood was finished with some aftermarket carbon fiber decal.
 At this point I noticed that the car was sporting a distinctly achromatic look, so I leaned into it and left the taillights unpainted to mimic the Lexus-style clear lenses that were popular in the mid-2000s.
 The only colors in the whole car ended up being the BMW badges and Massachusetts "HNDAETR" license plate.